Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - Emollients: Shea butter, jojoba oil, squalane

-3. Natural anti-inflammatory
+3. Natural Anti-Inflammation

-Natural active ingredient | Mechanism of action | Level of evidence | scope |
+| Natural Active Ingredient | Mechanism of Action | Level of Evidence | Area of Application |

-Cannabidiol (CBD) | CB2 receptor modulation, cytokine reduction | High | Itching, inflammation |
+| Cannabidiol (CBD) | CB2 receptor modulation, cytokine reduction | High | Itching, inflammation |

-Bisabolol (chamomile) | Lipoxygenase inhibition | Medium-High | Calming, healing |
+| Bisabolol (Chamomile) | Lipoxygenase inhibition | Medium-High | Soothing, healing |

-Allantoin | Cell regeneration, keratolysis | High | Wound healing, scaling |
+| Allantoin | Cell regeneration, keratolysis | High | Wound healing, scaling |

-Panthenol | Vitamin B5 precursor, wound healing | Very high | Regeneration, moisture |
+| Panthenol | Vitamin B5 precursor, wound healing | Very High | Regeneration, moisture |

-Moisturizers: Urea, glycerin and natural oils
+Moisturizers: Urea, Glycerin and Natural Oils

-Scientific fact: Urea in 5-10% concentration can increase skin moisture content by an average of 56% within 2 weeks.
+Scientific Fact: Urea in 5-10% concentration can increase skin moisture content by an average of 56% within 2 weeks.

 - Glycerin: Attracts moisture from the environment, stabilizes the skin barrier